Since this was my first ride on and review of Hong Kong Airlines, I’ll start with some background on this airline.

 At 21:45, the scheduled departure time, the captain announced a 20- or 30-minute delay due to traffic at HKG.
 Pushback was at 10:09 pm.
 We taxied to runway 25L (two five left) and took off at 22:25.

 Our route of flight was direct to BKK.
 Cruise altitude was 40,000 feet.
 To complete the 1,050 miles to BKK, flight time was predicted to be 2:27 with arrival at BKK at 11:53pm local time.

 Service began while we were climbing.
 Ten minutes after takeoff the FAs placed tablecloths on the tray tables.
 They brought nuts and beverages five minutes later.

 The three- course dinner was served at 10:56pm.
 I had chicken.

 Wine was offered prior to dinner and glasses were refreshed after the meal as well.

-After dinner I reclined the seat to get some of the sleep that I had avoided in the lounge for fear of missing the flight.
+After dinner I reclined the seat to get some of the sleep that I had avoided in the lounge.

 Before dozing I visited the lavatory.
 While there was no amenity kit on the flight, the bathroom had secure storage compartments for personal grooming items.